Muscle Soreness is Rare with Band Training

 From a joint and soft tissue standpoint, resistance bands will definitely create significantly less exercise induced trauma which is what causes post exercise soreness, often referred to as DOMS (delayed onset of muscle soreness).

 However, lack of muscle soreness with band training does not mean you are not working.
-It simply means the soft tissues were not aggressively stretched to the point where inflammation was created.
+It simply means the soft tissues were not aggressively stretched and strained to the point where inflammation was created.

 2. Can you get muscle soreness with band training?